dasch-swiss/dsp-api/docs/05-internals/design/api-v2/ontology-schemas.md

 sealed trait OntologySchema

 /**
-  * The schema of Knora ontologies and entities that are used in the triplestore.
+  * The schema of DSP ontologies and entities that are used in the triplestore.
   */
 case object InternalSchema extends OntologySchema

 /**
-  * The schema of Knora ontologies and entities that are used in API v2.
+  * The schema of DSP ontologies and entities that are used in API v2.
   */
 sealed trait ApiV2Schema extends OntologySchema

 /**
-  * The simple schema for representing Knora ontologies and entities.
+  * The simple schema for representing DSP ontologies and entities.
 This schema represents values as literals
   * when possible.
   */
 case object ApiV2Simple extends ApiV2Schema

 /**
-  * The default (or complex) schema for representing Knora ontologies and entities.
+  * The default (or complex) schema for representing DSP ontologies and entities.
 This
   * schema always represents values as objects.
   */
 case object ApiV2Complex extends ApiV2Schema